 8. SQL Power Wabit

-SQL Power Wabit is an ultimate open source BI reporting and analytics software tool.
+SQL Power Wabit is an open source BI reporting and analytics software tool.
 It provides an intuitive BI tool to users around the world.
 It facilitates WYSIWYG report formatting and no custom coding or Javascripting.
 The free download is facilitated for SQL Power Wabit v1.3.4 Community Edition.
+Other notable features of this tool include drag-&-drop playpen, global searching, and live result-set updates.

 Highlights:

-• It’s reporting and analytics features include Line, Bar & Pie Charts, and Drill-down OLAP cubes, easy to use drag & drop interface.
+- Its reporting and analytics features include Line, Bar & Pie Charts, and Drill-down OLAP cubes, and an easy to use drag & drop interface.

 (Source: SQL Power Wabit)

-Zoho Analytics, Bitrix24, Klipfolio, Tapclicks, Datadog, Pentaho and Logicmonitorare other distinguished reporting software tools popular among the users.
-Tableau is one among the best popular reporting software solutions that is preferred by majority of businesses seeking hi-tech reporting features.
+Tableau is one among the best popular reporting software solutions that is preferred by the majority of businesses seeking hi-tech reporting features.
 Let us discuss more about it in detail.

 Tableau

-Headquartered in Seattle, Tableau Software is world’s recognized data visualization software company that is focussed on business intelligence.
+Headquartered in Seattle, Tableau Software is world’s most recognized data visualization software company that is focussed on business intelligence.
 Tableau software actually lets you change the way you think about data.
 It makes your reporting procedures easier and convenient on all handy devices.
+It is among the finest AI-powered analytics platforms to easily transform raw data and information into actionable insights.

 (Source: Tableau)